There are 3 steps required to

 } Repeat

-until you have returned to the entrance.
-You have completed the tour
+you have returned to the entrance.
+You have completed the

-program.
-Computers are not very good at understanding English, but
+computer program.
+Computers are not very good at understanding

 English